Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Dark_Mode.md

 # Clarion 11 IDE DarkMode

 This colour scheme is what is known as a Dark Mode colour scheme.
-Dark modes are designed to save on battery life when used on laptops, provide a high contrast look to programs which can help in bright light situations and generally helps to provide less eye strain and damage both short and long term when using a program for long periods of time.
+Dark modes are designed to save on battery life when used on laptops, provide a high contrast look to programs which can help in bright & poor light situations and generally helps to provide less eye strain and damage both short and long term when using a program for long periods of time.

 # Colour Standards